SAP-samples/teched2022-IN280/exercises/ex2/ex21/readme.md

 #### Prerequisites:

 - You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)
-- *If you are performing configurations yourself:* your own-managed Cloud Integration service `CloudIntegration-<tenant_name>-<userID>` should be registered and a secure connection established as outlined in [Register a Cloud Integration tenant in LMS](/exercises/ex1/ex11/)
+- :construction_worker: *If you are performing configurations yourself:* your self-managed Cloud Integration service `CloudIntegration-<tenant_name>-<userID>` should be registered and a secure connection established as outlined in [Register a Cloud Integration service in LMS](/exercises/ex1/ex11/)

 ## Exercise steps

 Run through the steps in the given order

-1.	*Navigate* to the section *SAP Cloud ALM for Operation* and click on the card *Integration & Exception Monitoring*.
+1.	*Navigate* to the section *SAP Cloud ALM for Operation* and click on the card **Integration & Exception Monitoring**

     <br>![](/exercises/ex1/images/CALMLandingIntExMon.png)